dylan-lang/opendylan/documentation/getting-started-ide/source/quick-start.rst

-The dialog appears to let us know that the compiler issued *serious warnings* while compiling the project sources, and to let us choose whether to go ahead with the “link” phase of building.
-The “link” phase creates the executable application for the project.
+The dialog appears to let us know that the compiler issued *serious warnings* while compiling the project sources, and to let us choose whether to go ahead with the "link" phase of building.
+The "link" phase creates the executable application for the project.

 Why are there serious warnings?
 Recall from `The Reversi project`_ that